A DaSH-Global White Paper

 and, putting monies back into the patient's advocacy group.

 Health services DO NOT ROUTINELY COLLECT patient reported outcomes - but it is an absolutely essential resource for understanding how effective treatments are at improving quality of life.

-Drug Trials alone are no longer seen as sufficient by goverments or regulators.
-Fire-and-forget real-wold studies are also increasingly seen as an unsustainable option by industry.
+Drug trials alone are no longer seen as sufficient by goverments or regulators.
+'Use once' or as we call them 'oxbow lake' data studies are increasingly seen as an unsustainable option by industry.
 Integrated ongoing real-world evidence offers significant benefits to all and ultimately more effective lower cost healthcare.

-We also expect, over time, that these initialy small (national) integrated patient centred ongoing data collection tools will quickly change and adapt to disrupt the current real-world data research market!
+We also expect, over time, that these initialy small (but national) disease specific data collection tools will quickly change and adapt to disrupt the current real-world data research market!

 A DaSH-Global White Paper